 Have you ever tried to make dinner plans with a large group of people?
 Aligning with everyone on a time, place and date can be an ordeal.
 Whether or not you realized it, arranging those dinner plans was an exercise in negotiation, something we all navigate in our personal and professional lives in formal and informal ways on a regular basis.

 When people are involved, different perspectives are inevitable.
-The outcome of those opposing perspectives will depend on the negotiation, whether you are trying to put a stubborn toddler to bed, looking to lobby your boss for a raise or negotiating a business merger between two enterprises.
+The outcome of those opposing perspectives will depend on the negotiation, whether you are trying to put a stubborn toddler to bed, lobby your boss for a raise or negotiate a business merger between two enterprises.
 Regardless of the domain you are negotiating in, with expertly practiced negotiation tactics, different perspectives don’t have to equal bitter divisiveness, and outcomes can be a victory for everyone involved.

 What is Negotiation?

 Negotiation is a problem-solving approach where two or more people strive to reach a shared decision on common terms by willingly discussing their differences and seeking a shared solution.

 Although negotiation doesn’t guarantee a successful outcome, it does allow people to have a voice in decision making and to reconcile differences in a manner that isn’t destructive to relationships.
 Generally, all parties involved in a negotiation have a shared interest that makes it impossible to achieve the outcome alone, according to the Harvard Law School Program on Negotiation (PON).

 We all have to negotiate in a variety of settings, but approaches to negotiation can vary – along with the value of the outcome.

 Positional vs. Principled Negotiation